drpetersonfernandes/SimpleLauncher/README.md

 - **SystemName**: Name of the system.
 - **SystemFolder**: Folder where the ROMs or games are located.
-- **FileFormatsToSearch**: List of file extensions that will be loaded from the SystemFolder.
+- **FormatToSearch**: List of file extensions that will be loaded from the SystemFolder.
 You can use as many as you want.
 - **ExtractFileBeforeLaunch**: Should be true or false.
 If true, the launcher will extract the zip or 7z file into a temp folder, then it will load the extracted file.
 - **FormatToLaunch**: In case you extract the file to a temp folder.
-You should specify here which extensions will be loaded from the extracted folder.
+You should specify here which extensions will be launched from the extracted folder.
 - **EmulatorName**: Name of the emulator.
 You can add as many emulators as you want for each system.
 - **EmulatorLocation**: Location of the emulator.
 - **EmulatorParameters**: Parameters that are used for each emulator.
 Not all emulators need parameters.